zacharysgoldberg/Data-Analysis-Sound-Experiment-Project/README.md

 ## Requirements
 Must have python 3+
 Also, if using windows machine, must have microsoft visual studio C++ compiler SDK installed prior to installing dependencies.
-If using linux/unix environment continue with the installing packages from requiements.txt file.
+If using linux/unix environment continue with installing packages from requiements.txt file.

 ## Testing
 Once dependencies installed, run 'python freq_sounds.py' in a bash terminal